45kb/hello-google/README.md

 ## Example

-As an example of UI/UX i choose *ndm* for example - https://720kb.github.io/ndm/
+As an example of UI/UX i choose *ndm* project, i project i designed and ideate - https://720kb.github.io/ndm/

 I choose this project in order to show you everything about my capabilities in terms of Design and not only Ui/Ux.